Study Abroad Checklist

 c.
 Document: Proof of Medical Insurance while studying abroad, attach copy to waiver.

 d.
-Document: US State Department Country Information Pages for your destinations, printed, reviewed, and attached to waiver.
+Document: US State Department Country Information Pages for your destinations.
 US State Department Country Information Pages Read and review this document prior to the meeting.
 Be prepared to discuss it in your pre-departure meeting and the meeting with the Dean.

 e.
 Meeting: Attend a Pre-departure Orientation Workshop, Office of International Programs, Evergreen Advising/Study Abroad Workshops In addition, Individual Learning Contract and Internship Contract students must:

 f.
 Form: Complete the contract process online, including all related documents, such as Human Subjects Review, if applicable, or Field Supervisor Signature pages, if an internship.

 g.
 Meeting: Arrange a meeting with the Dean of International Studies for contract and waiver review and final approval.
 In addition, Faculty-led Academic Program students must:

 h.
 Form: Complete all internal program documents as needed, including program covenants

 i.
 Meeting: Attend all internal pre-departure meetings as required.
 In addition, Consortium Program students must complete:

 j.
 Form: Evergreen Consortium Program Enrollment Agreement, and give to Study Abroad Advisor.
 Evergreen Study Abroad Forms